January 31, 2017

 For cause.
 If the employer terminates an employee’s employment for just cause, the employee isn’t entitled to notice of termination or pay in lieu of that notice.
 But just cause requires the employer to meet a very high threshold: it’s a two-part test, and the employer must prove both the facts that establish the impugned conduct upon which it relies, and that the nature and degree of that conduct was “fundamentally or directly inconsistent with the employee’s obligations to his or her employer”.
 In every case, whether particular misconduct amounts to just cause for termination depends on all of the circumstances, and it’s rare that a single incident of misconduct will meet the test.
 Too often, the employer’s reflection on whether it can meet the threshold is retrospective: it discharges the employee, then seeks to justify it.
 This, however, is often too late and can be an expensive mistake.
 It’s impossible for the employer to be 100% certain, but don’t terminate for just cause unless reasonably confident the employee’s misconduct is sufficiently severe to meet the threshold.
 If an employee simply isn’t working out but the employer can’t meet the just cause threshold, it can choose to terminate the employment relationship without cause.

-2. Do ascertain notice and prepare the separation package in advance when termination is without cause.
+2. Do ascertain notice & prepare the separation package in advance when termination is without cause

 The decision to terminate an employee’s employment is a serious one, with consequences for both employee and employer.
-Taking the time to properly prepare to implement that decision will help the employer minimize its liability risk.
+Take the time to properly prepare to implement that decision:

 Notice.
-For a without-cause termination, the employer should determine in advance the notice or pay in lieu of notice to which the employee is entitled – or that the employer wants to offer – and may pay it by salary continuance, lump sum, or a combination.
-The employer can look to one of these three sources to ascertain the amount of notice to which an employee is entitled:
+For a without-cause termination, determine in advance the notice or pay in lieu of notice to which the employee is entitled – or that you want to offer – and can pay it by salary continuance, lump sum, or a combination.
+Look to one of these three sources to ascertain the amount of notice to which an employee is entitled:

 Gratuitous Payment.
-If the termination is without cause and the employer is paying the employee a significant amount, or the contract doesn’t conclusively determine the severance amount payable, the employer can consider asking the employee to sign a release in exchange for the payment, especially if its paying the employee more than the employment standards legislation requires and/or not paying the exact amount set out in the employment contract.
-But the employer can’t ask an employee to sign a release if all it’s offering is the statutory notice; the employee is entitled to this no matter what, so a release isn’t binding – and a court wouldn’t like it either.
+If the termination is without cause and you’re paying the employee a significant amount, or the contract doesn’t conclusively determine the severance amount payable, you can consider asking the employee to sign a release in exchange for the payment, especially if you’re paying the employee more than the employment standards legislation requires and/or not paying the exact amount set out in the employment contract.
+But you can’t ask an employee to sign a release if all you’re offering is the statutory notice; the employee is entitled to this no matter what, so a release isn’t binding – and a court wouldn’t like it either.

 Other Terms.
-The employer can also consider other separation terms that may be required, appropriate or welcome in the circumstances, at sometimes minimal expense to the employer, such as outplacement counselling, relocation expenses and/or a letter of reference.
+You can also consider other separation terms that might be required, appropriate or welcome in the circumstances, at sometimes minimal expense to you, such as outplacement counselling, relocation expenses and/or a letter of reference.

 Termination Letter.
-The termination letter is extremely important: it’s the document the employee will take away, reflect upon, take to legal counsel and in the event of litigation, enter into evidence.
-So take the time to prepare it carefully, to seek appropriate legal counsel on it and to get it as right as possible.
-It’s good practice to clearly set out the amount and nature of the payments the employer is making and how and when it will make them, whether benefits will cease or continue and until when, and a contact person.
+The termination letter is extremely important: it’s the document the employee will take away, reflect upon, take to legal counsel and if there’s litigation, put into evidence.
+So, take the time to prepare it carefully, to seek appropriate legal counsel on it and to get it as right as possible.
+It’s good practice to clearly set out the amount and nature of the payments you’re making and how and when you’ll make them, whether benefits will cease or continue and until when, and a contact person.
 Some employment standards legislation requires the employer to state the reasons for termination in writing.
-The letter can also address the return of employer property and, if applicable, the terms of any release the employer asks the employee to sign in exchange for the payment (though this can be tricky and legal counsel is warranted).
+The letter can also address the return of employer property and, if applicable, the terms of any release you’re asking the employee to sign in exchange for the payment (though this can be tricky and legal counsel is warranted).

-3. Do plan ahead to implement the employment termination.
+3. Do plan ahead for the employment termination

-Generally, it’s a good idea for the employer to hold a termination meeting, whether it’s with cause or without, to advise the employee of the termination of their employment.
-To do it right, this meeting requires forethought and advance planning on the employer’s part:
+Generally, it’s a good idea to hold a termination meeting, whether it’s with cause or without, to advise the employee of the termination of their employment.
+To do it right, this meeting requires forethought and advance planning:

 Location.
 Meet privately and away from co-workers, and in a “neutral” location, like a boardroom, if possible.

 People.
-Consider whether to have a management-side witness present.
+Consider whether to have an additional management-side witness present.

-An employer should always comply with all of its obligations under the applicable employment (or labour) standards legislation, including when terminating an employee’s employment.
-Employers that don’t comply risk an employment standards complaint and/or a legal action for wrongful dismissal – and courts are harsh with employers that fail to comply with this legislation.
+You should always comply with all your obligations under the applicable employment (or labour) standards legislation, including when terminating an employee’s employment.
+If you don’t comply you risk an employment standards complaint and/or a legal action for wrongful dismissal – and courts are harsh with employers that fail to comply with this legislation.
 Compliance in the context of an employment termination typically includes:

 Pay the statutory amount.
-If the employment termination is without cause, pay the employee the minimum amount to which they are entitled under the employment standards legislation (even if the employee refuses to accept any additional severance offer and/or to sign a release).
+If the employment termination is without cause, pay the employee the minimum amount to which they’re entitled under the employment standards legislation – even if the employee refuses to accept any additional severance offer and/or to sign a release.

 Pay accrued wages & accumulated vacation pay.
-Employees are entitled to all accrued wages and accumulated vacation within a specified time after termination; clearly state how and when the employer will pay these.
+Employees are entitled to all accrued wages and accumulated vacation within a specified time after termination; clearly state how and when you’ll pay these.

 Disclose the reasons.
-Some employment standards legislation specifically requires this (for example, section 30(2) of the NB Employment Standards Act) for a termination with just cause and failure to comply could lead a court to decide there was no cause regardless of the facts.
-So clearly state the reason for dismissal consistent with what was said in the meeting.
+Some employment standards legislation specifically requires this for a termination with just cause (for example, section 30(2) of the N.B.
+Employment Standards Act) and failure to comply could lead a court to decide there was no cause – regardless of the facts.
+So, if it’s required, clearly state the reason for termination consistent with what was said in the termination meeting.

-5. Do always terminate with dignity, or be ready to pay the price.
+5. Do always terminate with dignity or be prepared to pay the price

-Courts have been clear that employees are particularly vulnerable at the time of termination, and that employers have a legal duty not to treat unfairly, dishonestly or insensitively in the manner in which they terminate an employee’s employment.
-So no matter the reason for or the circumstances of the termination, the employer must always be respectful and professional throughout the termination process – and never engage in conduct that is unfair, dishonest or insensitive.
+Courts have been clear that employees are particularly vulnerable at the time of termination, and employers have a legal duty not to treat employees unfairly, dishonestly or insensitively in the manner in which they terminate an employee’s employment.
+So, no matter the reason for or the circumstances of the termination, always be respectful and professional throughout the termination process – and never engage in unfair, dishonest or insensitive conduct.
 An employer that breaches this duty of good faith and fair dealing in the manner of dismissal is exposed to liability to financially compensate the employee (so-called “Wallace” damages) if there is subsequent litigation around the termination.
+The 2023 decision in Dornan v.
+New Brunswick (Health) offers employers a lesson in what not to do – and the costs of breaching this duty.

 Employees do often voluntarily end the employment relationship themselves by resigning – but sometimes it’s in the heat of the moment.
-An employer shouldn’t be too quick to accept such a resignation.
+Don’t be too quick to accept such a resignation.
 Courts know that an employee’s emotions can run high, and so they often give the employee a bit of time to revoke a resignation tendered in such circumstances.
-However, do fully document the circumstances leading up to and in which a resignation is tendered and accept it – in writing – when it’s tendered; just be prepared to handle a revocation if it comes up.
-And don’t cut the employee off immediately, before the resignation notice ends; a court could decide that by doing so, the employer actually terminated the employee’s employment and is on the hook for pay in lieu of notice.
-However, if it’s not appropriate that the employee remain in the workplace during the resignation notice period, the employer can continue to pay the employee but require that they not attend work.
+However, do fully document the circumstances leading up to and in which an employee resigned and accept it – in writing – when it’s tendered; just be prepared to handle a revocation if it comes up.
+And don’t cut the employee off before the resignation notice ends.
+A court could decide that by doing so, you actually terminated the employee’s employment and you’re on the hook for pay in lieu of notice.
+However, if it’s not appropriate that the employee remain in the workplace during the resignation notice period, you can continue to pay the employee but require that they not attend work.

 Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Team @ McInnes Cooper to discuss how we can help you with your hiring and firing decisions.